What is Human Development?

 A field that encompasses a variety of disciplines—including Biology, Anthropology, History, Genealogy, Psychology, Sociology, Education, Religion, etc.—Human Development understands growth to be a multifaceted process that can elicit positive or negative change depending on the conditions in which they occur.
 Taking into account growth and development at various life stages, the field of Human Development examines a wide range of subjects—including public policy, health, education, law, business organization, wealth, and culture.

 Interested in developing a career in this field?
 Pursue a Human development degree.

 Why choose a Human Development degree at Pacific Oaks?

 According to the Bureau of Labor Statistics, the projected growth for many of these fields—including Social and Community Service Managers, Human Resource Management, and Social Work—is expected to grow faster than average.

-Pacific Oaks’ Human Development programs introduce the sociological, emotional, biological, and psychological factors that contribute to an individual’s development.
+Pacific Oaks’ Human Development degree programs introduce the sociological, emotional, biological, and psychological factors that contribute to an individual’s development.
 Our unique perspective focuses on how culture and systems of oppression impact development.